-Atikamekw is a variety of Cree, an Algonquian language, and is spoken in southwestern Quebec in Canada by about 5,900 people.
-Atikamekw speakers live mainly between La Tuque (Capetciwotakanik), Quebec (Opictikweak) and Senneterre, and along the upper reaches of the Saint Maurice river.
+Atikamekw is a variety of Cree, an Algonquian language, and is spoken in southwestern Quebec in Canada.
+According to the 2016 census, there are 6,165 speakers of Atikamekw.
+They live mainly between La Tuque (Capetciwotakanik), Quebec (Opictikweak) and Senneterre, and along the upper reaches of the Saint Maurice river.
 The language is also known as Attikamek, Tête de Boule, Attimewk, Atihkamekw or Atikamek.

 The Atikamekw people, who call themselves Nehiraw-iriniw, are a politically distinct nation, so although Atikamekw is a variety of Cree, it is often considered a separate language.